nzakas/understandinges6/manuscript/10-Promises.md

 In this version of the code, the second `console.log(value)` is never executed because the upstream rejection handler didn't return a value.
 At that point, the promise chain is broken.

-## Returning Thenables in Promise Chains
+## Returning Promise in Promise Chains

 Returning primitive values from fulfillment and rejection handlers allows passing of data between promises, but what if you return an object?
-If the object is a thenable, then there's an extra step that's taken to determine how to proceed.
+If the object is a promise, then there's an extra step that's taken to determine how to proceed.
 Consider the following example:

 ```js
 var p1 = new Promise(function(resolve, reject) {